James Dupree Henry

 James Dupree Henry (January 17, 1950 – September 20, 1984) was an American criminal who was executed in Florida for the murder of civil rights leader Zellie Riley.
 Henry slashed Riley's throat during a robbery in Orlando on March 23, 1974.
 He also shot and almost killed Orlando detective Ronald E. Ferguson during his arrest five days later.

-Notably, despite killing a civil rights leader, other civil rights leaders, namely Jesse Jackson and Coretta Scott King, attempted to stop Henry's execution.
-William Riley, Zellie Riley's son, also stated he did not want his father's killer to be executed.
-On September 20, 1984, Henry was executed via the electric chair.
+While on death row, civil rights leaders Jesse Jackson and Coretta Scott King advocated for officials to stop his execution.
+William Riley, Zellie Riley's son, also called on officials to not execute Henry.
+Ultimately, on September 20, 1984, Henry was executed via the electric chair.

 Early life

 James Dupree Henry was born in Orlando on January 17, 1950.
 Growing up, he shifted among family members, and in later years said he was unsure as to whether or not he had any siblings.
 It was not until his murder conviction that he met his real mother.
-In 1965, when Henry was 15 years old, he stabbed a 19-year-old man in Orlando's west side.
-He claimed the man was trying to rob him, but nevertheless Henry was forced to be housed at a boy's reformatory in Marianna, Florida, for a few months.

-Henry was re-arrested in 1970, at age 20, for shooting and critically wounding a man.
-Once again Henry claimed it was self-defense, but the man said Henry tried to rob him.
-In jail, he was accused of attacking a jail supervisor.
+Henry had prior convictions for aggravated assault and aggravated battery In 1965, when he was 15 years old, he stabbed a 19-year-old man in Orlando's west side.
+He claimed the man was trying to rob him, but was sent to the boy's reformatory in Marianna, Florida, for a few months.
+Henry was again arrested in 1970 for shooting and critically wounding a man.
+Henry once again claimed it was self-defense, but the man claimed Henry had tried to rob him.
+During his imprisonment, Henry was accused of attacking a jail supervisor.
 In 1973, Henry took part in a prison fight, during which he suffered a knife wound to his left eye, causing him to permanently lose sight in that eye.
 Later that year Henry was released from prison.